Rumour: Apple’s next iPad refresh could also bring new iPhone models

 According to Japan’s Macotakara website there’ll be a red edition of the iPhone 7 and 7 Plus to sit alongside the Jet Black, matte black, Silver, Gold and Rose Gold.

 In the past Apple has supported the Project Red brand, which raises awareness and funds for HIV/Aids.
-Whether this red iPhone model would do likewise remains to be seen.
+Whether this purported red iPhone model would do likewise remains to be seen.

-Also, alongside the new hue, could be an iPhone SE model with 128GB of built in storage.
+Also, alongside the new hue, could be an iPhone SE model with 128GB of built-in storage.
 Currently, the largest option for the popular 4-inch handset is 64GB.

 Related: iPhone SE review

-Rumours have been swirling for a while reading an iPad refresh in March.
+Rumours have been swirling for a while regarding an iPad refresh in March.

 According to recent reports, the company plans to boost its floundering tablet line by introducing a new 12.9-inch iPad Pro with an A10X processor.